-You get rewarded for all the work you put in for being a parent.
+You get rewarded for all your work for being a parent.
 This time around, it’s easier.
-It’s weird how that works.

-You’re older now, and there are various advantages that come with that.
+You’re older now, and various advantages come with that.
 You’ve reached a greater measure of maturity.
-You might be more emotionally stable and financially stable.
-You might be better able to express yourself and to show your love.
+You might be more emotionally and financially stable.
+You might be better able to express yourself and show your love.

 Your life and their lives could have been smoother.
 But it didn’t work out that way.

-No wonder it can seem like a relief when it comes time to take care of your grandchildren.
-No full time job this time.
+No wonder it can seem like a relief when it comes time to care for your grandchildren.
+No full-time job this time.
 You can babysit them.
-And they might even stay overnight at your place from time to time.
+And they might even stay overnight at your place occasionally.
 But you get to give them back to their parents, your children.
 You get to go back to your own life.

 And there’s even more good news…